EdDuarte/website/content/papers/living-globe.md

 ---
 title: "Living Globe: Tridimensional interactive visualization of world demographic data"
-prologue: "This paper and the described prototype were presented at the HCI International 2016 in The Westin Harbour Castle Hotel, Toronto, Canada.
+prologue: "The paper and prototype described in this page were presented at the HCI International 2016 in The Westin Harbour Castle Hotel, Toronto, Canada.
 It was originally presented in portuguese at SciTecIN 2015, University of Coimbra, Portugal."
 description: "Open-source WebGL app for tri-dimensional worldwide data visualization, with customizable data-to-visual mapping and filtering with